Puthiya Theerangal: Production

-Puthiya Theerangal is produced by Anto Joseph under the banner of Aan Mega Media and scripted by Benny P Nayarambalam.
+Puthiya Theerangal is produced by Anto Joseph under the banner of Aan Mega Media and scripted by Benny P. Nayarambalam.
 Audiography was done by M. R. Rajakrishnan.

 Soundtrack

-The soundtrack will be composed by Ilaiyaraaja, with lyrics penned by Kaithapram.
+The soundtrack was composed by Ilaiyaraaja with lyrics penned by Kaithapram.
 The album consists of three songs.
-The audio rights of the film were acquired by Mathrubhumi Music.
+The audio rights were acquired by Mathrubhumi Music.
 The album was launched on 9 September 2012 at Kochi.
 The soundtrack received generally positive reviews from music critics.
 "Rajagopuram" song was widely appreciated and the pick of the album.